rsamp/HuskyNOM/docs/notes.md

 After adding Image model, revisit BusinessIndexItem and Business Page.
 Will also need default "no-image" image

-refactoring opportunities: reviewIndex - instead of the if statement in render, perform a filter in the model

 search.jsx setinterval
 Map Loading... -> No results Search.jsx: Use the store to know when results are finished being filtered.
 Similar issue with if no reviews yet for a business